 On account of the spread of COVID-19 virus, the Government of India had imposed a complete nation-wide lockdown on March 24, 2020.
-As there are no significant operations in the Company and majority of the receivables are from the group companies, the Company, based on the information available till date, believes that the possible effects of the current pandemic on its financial condition, liquidity, operations and recoverability of assets, is not likely to be material.
+As majority of the receivables are from the group companies, the Company, based on the information available till date, believes that the possible effects of the current pandemic on its financial condition, liquidity, operations and recoverability of assets, is not likely to be material.

-As per our report of even date For S R B C & CO LLP Chartered Accountants Firm Registration Number 324982E / E300003
+As per our report of even date For S R B C & CO LLP Chartered Accountants per Abhishe Agarwal .
+Partner